 Now that Upgrade 4 is out and about in large quantities we have now discovered a few SNAFUs that happen out in the scary, real world that is home computing.
-Fortunately the rate of problems is extremely small and so far most are easily worked around.
 We've identified a few issues that have similar causes which we have clear instructions for work arounds here they are:

 1. CMRT Windows customers need to re-license their original key.
 This is a result of improvements to the licensing system which CMBN, CMBS, and CMFB are already using.
 To do this launch CMRT with the Upgrade and the first time enter your Engine 4 key.
-Exit and then use the "Activate New Products" shortcut in your CMRT folder, then enter your Engine 3 license key.
+Exit and then use the "Activate New Products" shortcut in your CMRT folder (or CMRT Documents folder for MacOS), then enter your Engine 3 license key.
 That should do the trick.

-2. CMRT and CMBN MacOS customers have a similar situation as #2, however the "Activate New Products" is inside the Documents folder in their respective CM folders.
-For CMBN you have to go through the process described above for each of your license keys.
+2. CMBN MacOS customers must re-license all previously purchased license keys using "Activate New Products" is inside the Documents folder.
+You have to go through the process for each of your CMBN license keys.
 There is no special order to follow.

 3. For CMBS and CMFB customers, you need to use the Activate New Products shortcut and enter your Upgrade 4 key.
 If you launch the game and see a screen that says "LICENSE FAILURE: Base Game 4.0 is required." that is an indication you haven't yet gone through that procedure.
 Provided you had a properly functioning copy before installing the Upgrade, that should be all you need to do.
 If in the future you have to install from scratch on a new system you'll need to do the same procedure for both your original license key and your Upgrade 4.0 key.